With summer temperatures rising, you, like many Canadians across the country may be feeling overwhelmed with skyrocketing cooling bills.

 8) Shade & other factors – things like the amount of trees and shade around your home can affect the internal temperature and thus A/C use

-All things considered, your average monthly electricity costs to run a central air conditioner are likely between $50-$250+/month based on the above factors.
+All things considered, your average monthly electricity costs to run a central air conditioner in most parts of Canada are likely between $50 – $250+/month based on the above factors.

 Get quick & free quotes from Furnace Prices right now!

-Fill out our simple online form or give us a call to receive a free, no-obligation quote from one of our trusted distributors in your area.
+Fill out our simple online form to receive a free, no-obligation quote from one of our trusted distributors in your area.

 “Do you service my area?”